graavity-io/graavity_io/README.md

 ### Automated Part
 Install `npm`.
 On Mac OS, you can run `brew install node`, which installs NodeJS and npm.

-Make sure that `nuchain` is building and all tests are passing.
+Make sure that `Graavity` is building and all tests are passing.

 Start Docker with a memory allowance of at least 4 GB.

-Run `./scripts/build-beta-distro.sh beta` to build nuchain-beta, or run `./scripts/build-beta-distro.sh aws` to build nuchain-aws.
+Run `./scripts/build-beta-distro.sh beta` to build Graavity-beta, or run `./scripts/build-beta-distro.sh aws` to build Graavity-aws.
 Then go get a coffee because it'll take a while.

-When it's done, the script outputs the file `nuchain-beta-\<version number\>.tgz` or `nuchain-aws-\<version number\>.tgz`.
+When it's done, the script outputs the file `Graavity-beta-\<version number\>.tgz` or `Graavity-aws-\<version number\>.tgz`.
 If the file is missing a version number, add it to .tgz file created.